Shane Heal

 Shane Douglas Heal (born 6 September 1970) is an Australian professional basketball coach and former player.

 Playing career

 Heal began playing basketball when he was five years old.

 Australian Institute of Sport

 Heal held an Australian Institute of Sport basketball scholarship, and he played youth basketball there, from 1987 to 1988.

 NBL

 Heal spent most of his professional club career playing in Australia's NBL.
 He played with the Brisbane Bullets, Geelong Supercats, Sydney Kings, South Dragons and Gold Coast Blaze.
 He was a member of the Kings' 2003 NBL championship-winning team.
 Between 2006 and 2008, he served as player-coach of the Dragons.
 He played his final season in the 2008–09 NBL season with the Blaze.
 He retired in February 2009, at age 38, after a 21-year career.
 In 440 games, he averaged 20.6 points and 6.1 assists.

 He was named in the Sydney Kings 25th Anniversary Team.

+In 2023, Heal's retired jersey banner was removed from the Kings' Wall of Legends following his unceremonious exit as head coach of the Sydney Flames.